bartongroup/ProteoFAV/README.rst

      :alt: Updates

-Exploring the power of `Pandas`_ to work with protein structures, features and genetic variants.
+ProteFAV: protein feature aggregation and variants

+ is a Python framework to process and integrate protein structure and features to
+    genetic variants.
+The tool relies heavily in `Pandas`_ library .

 Example usage